CTSRD-CHERI/cheri-elf-gabi/gabi.md

 # <a name=note-section></a> Note Section

-All generic CHERI notes havea Name Size of 6 and a Name of `"CHERI\0"`.
+All generic CHERI notes have a Name Size of 6 and a Name of `"CHERI\0"`.
 The following notes are defined:

 Type                    | Name